 Inflammation is the body’s innate response to injury or insult, including infection, trauma, surgery, burns, and cancer.
-Certain proteins are released into the bloodstream during inflammation; if their concentrations increase or decrease by at least 25%, they can be used as systemic inflammatory markers.
 Although there are many inflammatory markers, also known as acute phase reactants, those most commonly measured in clinical practice (and discussed in this topic) are C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin (PCT).
-PCT is a newer marker of inflammation that may in certain cases identify or exclude bacterial infections and guide antibacterial treatments.
-Because these markers are nonspecific, the tests are not diagnostic for any particular condition, but they may help to identify a generalized inflammatory state along with other tests and aid in the differential diagnosis.
-In some diseases, serial measurements of CRP also may be of prognostic value.
+Because these markers are nonspecific, the tests are not diagnostic for any particular condition, but they may help to identify a generalized state of inflammation along with other tests and aid in the differential diagnosis.
+Inflammatory markers are also useful in guiding the discontinuation of antibiotic therapy and stratifying mortality risk in patients with sepsis or lower respiratory tract infections. ,

 Quick Answers for Clinicians

-Besides C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin (PCT), some other markers of inflammation include serum amyloid A, cytokines, alpha-1-acid glycoprotein, plasma viscosity, ceruloplasmin, hepcidin, and haptoglobin.
-However, high cost, limited availability, and lack of standardization may limit practical clinical use of markers other than CRP, ESR, and PCT in the evaluation of inflammation.
-Yet some acute phase proteins, for example, alpha-1 antitrypsin, fibrinogen and coagulation factors, and complement factors, serve a role in specific diagnoses.
-For information on the hepatic proteins albumin, prealbumin (transthyretin), retinol-binding protein (RBP), and transferrin, see the ARUP Consult Hepatic Proteins topic.
+Besides C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin (PCT), other markers of inflammation include serum amyloid A, cytokines, alpha-1-acid glycoprotein, plasma viscosity, ceruloplasmin, hepcidin, and haptoglobin.
+However, high costs, limited availability, and lack of standardization may limit practical clinical use of markers other than CRP, ESR, and PCT in the evaluation of inflammation.
+Some acute phase proteins, for example, alpha-1 antitrypsin, fibrinogen and coagulation factors, and complement factors, do serve a role in specific diagnoses.

-Many tests, including those used for measuring erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and procalcitonin (PCT), have not been fully standardized or harmonized (ie, the assay and the performance thereof may vary between laboratories, which may lead to significant variation in results ).
-Thus, results require careful interpretation, given that variation in results may lead to inappropriate clinical decision-making and potentially adverse effects on patient care.
+Many tests, including those used for measuring erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and procalcitonin (PCT), have not been fully standardized or harmonized (i.e., the assay and the performance thereof may vary between laboratories, which may lead to significant variation in results ).
+Thus, inflammatory marker test results require careful interpretation, given that variation in results may lead to inappropriate clinical decision-making and potentially adverse effects on patient care.
 Repeat testing should be performed using the same assay and laboratory to maximize consistency.
-Furthermore, ESR testing requires age- and sex-specific reference limits.

 Indications for Testing